Roy Cooper (rodeo cowboy): Rodeo career

-Family
+Personal life and death

 Several members of Cooper's family have competed in rodeo events.
-His father Tuffy was a PRCA cowboy who was inducted into the National Cowboy Hall of Fame in 1998; he taught roping to Roy when he was a child.
+His father, Tuffy, was a PRCA cowboy who was inducted into the National Cowboy Hall of Fame in 1998; he taught roping to Roy when he was a child.
 Cooper's sister, Betty Gayle, was a champion in cowgirl events and is in the National Cowgirl Hall of Fame.
 He also had a brother, Clay, who was a professional rodeo cowboy, as was his cousin Jimmie.
-Cooper has three sons—Clif, Clint, and Tuf—who are cowboys.
+Cooper had three sons—Clif, Clint, and Tuf—who are all PRCA cowboys.
 They all participated in the 2010 NFR's tie-down roping event, making it the first time three brothers had done so.
-Tuf was the winner of the 2017 PRCA All-Around Cowboy title.
-Cooper's stepdaughter, Shada, is married to Brazile, a 26-time PRCA world champion.
+Tuf won three PRCA tie-down roping world championships in 2011, 2012, and 2014, and was the winner of the 2017 PRCA all-around world title.
+Cooper's stepdaughter, Shada, is married to Trevor Brazile, a 26-time PRCA world champion.

+On April 29, 2025, Cooper died in a house fire at his property in Decatur, Texas, at the age of 69.
+His memorial service was held on May 26, 2025, at Cowtown Coliseum in Fort Worth, Texas.

 Legacy

 Inducted into the ProRodeo Hall of Fame in Colorado Springs, Colorado, in 1979, Cooper was part of the Hall's inaugural class of enshrinees in the category of Tie-Down Roping.
 For his skills in calf roping, he acquired the nickname of "Super Looper".
 The ProRodeo Hall of Fame calls Cooper "one of the most dominant ropers in the history of the sport."
 He was noted for his speed and quick hands, in addition to his rope-tossing ability.
 Calf roping champion Toots Mansfield said of Cooper that he had "perfected the art of roping and tying a calf about as far as it can be perfected."
 Fellow cowboy Joe Beaver praised Cooper's consistency and ability to avoid errors and said, "At his prime, he had no competition."
-Cooper and other members of his family have founded the Cooper Rodeo Foundation, which aids children and young adults in rodeo.
+Cooper and other members of his family founded the Cooper Rodeo Foundation, which aids children and young adults in rodeo.